-969 The explanation of Higgs condensation may or may not give insight into the theory of flavor.
-It is a mystery

-970 why quarks and leptons have a hierarchical mass spectrum, why the weak interactions are not diagonal in

-971 flavor and violate CP.
+The explanation of Higgs condensation may or may not give insight into the theory of flavor.
+It is a mystery why quarks and leptons have a hierarchical mass spectrum, why the weak interactions are not diagonal in flavor and violate CP.
 In the SM, these features are parametrized by the fermion-Higgs Yukawa couplings.

-972 The idea that flavors are distinguished only through terms of the structure of the Yukawa couplings is called

-973 "Minimal Flavor Violation."
+The idea that that flavors are distinguished only through terms of the structure of the Yukawa couplings is called "Minimal Flavor Violation."

 Models of new physics at the TeV scale introduce a large number of new couplings.
 These in principle can be proportional to flavor-violating couplings with completely new structures.
 Such structures are not needed to build a model of Higgs condensation.
-In fact, many specific models-most notably, SUSY with gauge-mediated breaking [57]-are flavor-blind.
-It is possible also that some principle, analogous to the GIM mechanism [58], requires that new flavor couplings are related to the Yukawa couplings.
+In fact, many specific models-most notably, SUSY with gauge-mediated breaking [52]-are flavor-blind.
+It is possible also that some principle, analogous to the GIM mechanism, requires that new flavor couplings are related to the Yukawa couplings.
 In these cases, there are no new flavor-changing effects beyond the SM arising from the TeV scale.

 However, it is also possible that flavor couplings among new particles have a different pattern.
 Such couplings can generate rare flavor-changing weak decays.
 They can also affect the phenomenology of the new particles themselves, requiring new strategies for searches.
 In this section, we discuss examples of models of this type.
 There are many possibilities, only a few of which can be discussed here.
-A more complete catalog is given

-984 in the working group report [51].
+A more complete catalog is given in the working group report [46].

-985 1.9.1 SUSY with Flavor-Dependent Soft Masses
+1.9.1 SUSY with Flavor-Dependent Soft Masses

-In Section 1.8, we discussed reach estimates for models of TeV spectroscopy that were either blind to flavor 986 or singled out only the third generation.
+In Sec.
+1.8, we discussed reach estimates for models of TeV spectroscopy that were either blind to flavor or 917 singled out only the third generation.
 More general forms of the new particle spectrum are allowed.
-987 The most important difficulties with flavor observables come when squarks with the same gauge quantum 988 numbers, e.g., the partners of d_R and s_R , have different masses.
-But there is little difficulty in giving the 989 partners of d_R and d_L smaller masses than those of the other squarks.
-This weakens the experimental limits 990 on the lightest squark mass.
-In fact, it is possible, with other mechanisms to suppress flavor effects of new 99 physics, to allow only the partner of c_R to be light.
-This has been explored in detail for SUSY models [52, 53].
-992 The current limit on the charm squark in such models is about 300 GeV.
-993
+The most 918 important difficulties with flavor observables come when squarks with the same gauge quantum numbers, 919 e.g., the partners of $d_R$ and $s_R$ , have different masses.
+But there is little difficulty in giving the partners 920 of $d_R$ and $d_L$ smaller masses than those of the other squarks.
+This weakens the experimental limits on the 921 lightest squark mass.
+In fact, it is possible, with other mechanisms to suppress flavor effects of new physics, 922 to allow only the partner of $c_R$ to be light.
+This has been explored in detail for SUSY models [47, 48].
+The 923 current limit on the charm squark in such models is about 300 GeV.
+924

-994 1.9.2 R-parity Violating SUSY
+925 1.9.2 R-parity Violating SUSY

-995 It is possible that the R-parity conservation law that should keep the lightest SUSY partner stable is violated 996 by new interactions.
+It is possible that the R-parity conservation law that should keep the lightest SUSY partner stable is violated by new interactions.
 These interactions necessarily have a complex structure in flavor.
-One possible form of 997 the R-parity violating interaction is where U_i , D_i are the right-handed quarks or their squark partners and i = 1, 2, 3 is the generation number.
+One possible form of the R-parity violating interaction is where $U_i$ , $D_i$ are the right-handed quarks or their squark partners and i = 1, 2, 3 is the generation number.
 This violates baryon number, allowing a squark to decay to two antiquarks.
 The interaction must be antisymmetric in color, and this requires it also to be antisymmetric in the flavors of the two down-type quarks.
-Other possible R-parity violating interactions have the forms where L_i , \bar{E}i are left-handed leptons or antileptons or their slepton partners and H_a is a Higgs or Higgsino field.
+Other possible R-parity violating interactions have the forms where $L_i$ , $E_i$ are left-handed leptons or antileptons or their slepton partners and $H_a$ is a Higgs or Higgsino field.
 These interactions violate lepton number.
 The coefficients of these operators are usually taken to be small to avoid unwanted flavor-changing rare decays.
 In particular, either the operator (1.17) or the lepton number violating operators must be highly suppressed to avoid rapid proton decay.